quixio/quix-samples/python/sources/snowplow_source/README.md

 Using [this sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/snowplow_source) you can connect your Snowplow data to a Quix topic.

-Note that this connector works with Snowplow instances on AWS Kinesis, so you will need connection details Kinesis.
+Note that this connector works with Snowplow instances on AWS Kinesis, so you will need connection details for Kinesis.

 ## How to run